GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/reference.md

 ### out

 `out` is used to append output an object to the main output object instead of only as the return value of a mapping.
-This is different from `$root` which sets data at the root of the output instead of appending. `out` can also be used inside a function.
+This is different from `root` which sets data at the root of the output instead of appending. `out` can also be used inside a function.